wwatson4506/DiskIO/README.md

 #### Objectives:

 - Support up to 4 USB Mass Storage devices (2 supported at the moment to minimize memory usage) the native SDIO SD and LittleFS devices.
 - Allow for 4 partitions per Mass Storage device Except LittleFS and SDIO cards.
-Total of 32 logical drives with most types of LittleFS devices.
+Total of 32 logical drives are supported plus most types of LittleFS devices are defined (28:-34:).
 - Use a volume name for access to each logical drive or use an index number for array of mounted logical drives.
 LittleFS will use defined device names.
 - Be able to set a default drive (change drive).
 The first valid drive is set to default drive on boot up.
 - Be able to parse a full path spec including drive spec, relative path specs and wildcard processing.
 - Use a more standard directory listing including time and dates stamps using the Teensy builtin RTC.
 - Properly process hot plugging including switching default drive to next available drive if default drive is unplugged.
 - Support auto mounting and supplying an un-mount method for use with SDFat and ext4FS.
 (Warnings given for not un-mounting devices cleanly).
-- Add extra support for additional EXT4 functionality out side of SDFat and littleFS. (hard links,symbolic links, permissions etc...)
+- Add extra support for additional EXT4 functionality outside of SDFat and littleFS. (hard links,symbolic links, permissions etc...)
 - Play music files from any logical drive.
 Cannot use the same device if playing a music file from it.
 Other devices can be accessed as it is non-blocking.

 #### DiskIO Examples: